javadbat/jb-input/README.md

 - customizable ui with css variable sp you can have multiple style in different scope of your app.

-- custom display for password and number input.
+- custom display for password input with show and hide trigger button.

+- number input with thousand separator (1,000,000) and  +- button with keyboard support for up and down value with customizable step and preventable negative value.

 sample: <https://codepen.io/javadbat/pen/dyNwddd>